How to Avoid Strained Sibling Relationships When a Parent Has Alzheimer’s

 caregiving and sibling relationships

-The stress of caregiving can strain even the best sibling relationships and worsen already tense ones.
+The stress of caregiving can strain even the best sibling relationships and make already tense ones worse.
 But working together as much as possible spreads the workload and gives more support to parents and the primary caregiver.
 To help you work better as a team, Caring.com shares expert tips on managing family dynamics while caring for a parent with dementia: moving past old expectations, dividing the work, sharing information, checking in regularly, and more.

 Siblings have a “strength in numbers” advantage over only children when a parent develops Alzheimer's – but for every additional family member in the mix of caregivers, there's also an increased chance of communication snafus and discord in decision-making.